alessiofrittoli/date-utils/README.md

 #### Build the source code

-Run the following command to build code for distribution.
+Run the following command to test and build code for distribution.

 ```bash
 pnpm build